linagora/linshare/documentation/EN/epics/drive/README.md

 * [Misc](#misc)

 ## Context
 In LinShare we have workgroups in shared spaces.
-These groups are design to make a team works together on one topic.
+These workgroups are designed to let a team works together on one topic.
-If you have multiple topics in a team, you have to create one workgroup per team.
-This allows you to add different external people for each workgroup.
+If you have multiple topics in a team, you have to create one workgroup per topic, each time you will also need to add team members as part of this workgroups.
+So the membership of a workgroup can differ for each workgroups.

 The main goal of Drive are :

 * regroup all worgkoups of a team in one item
-* define default team members in the Drive to avoid workgroup members redefinition
+* define default team membership in the Drive to avoid workgroup members redefinition
 * Manage globally team members rigths (right should be applied from drive to its workgroups
 * a workgroup can be in a drive or be standalone